-Examine, without charge, at the Plan Administrator's office (the office of the National Carriers' Conference Committee or the office of the Cooperating Railway

-Labor Organizations), at the headquarters office of the labor organization that represents you, at employer establishment in which 50 employees covered by the Plan customarily work, and at the meeting hall or office of each union local in which there are 50 or more members covered by the Plan, all documents governing the Plan, including the collective bargaining agreements pursuant to which the Plan was established and is maintained, a list of the employers that sponsor the Plan, and a copy of the latest annual report (Form 5500 Series) filed by the Plan with the U.S. Department of Labor and available at the Public Disclosure Room of the Employee Benefits Security Administration.

-- Obtain, upon written request to the Plan Administrator (either National Carriers' Conference Committee or the Cooperating Railway Labor Organizations), copies of documents governing the operation of the Plan, including collective bargaining agreements (as required by 29 C.F.R. §§ 2520.104b-1 and 2520.104b-30), a list of the employers that sponsor the Plan, and copies of the latest annual report (Form 5500 Series), and updated Summary Plan Descriptions.
+- Examine, without charge, at the Plan Administrator's office (the office of the National Carriers' Conference Committee or the office of SMART-TD), at the headquarters office of SMART-TD, at each employer establishment in which 50 or more employees covered by the Plan customarily work, and at the meeting hall or office of each local SMART-TD in which there are 50 or more members covered by the Plan, all documents governing the Plan, including the collective bargaining agreements pursuant to which the Plan was established and is maintained, a list of the employers that sponsor the Plan, and a copy of the latest annual report (Form 5500 Series) filed by the Plan with the U.S. Department of Labor and available at the Public Disclosure Room of the Employee Benefits Security Administration. - Obtain, upon written request to the Plan Administrator (either National Carriers' Conference Committee or SMART-TD), copies of documents governing the operation of the Plan, including collective bargaining agreements (as required by 29 C.F.R. §§ 2520.104b-1 and 2520.104b-30), a list of the employers that sponsor the Plan, and copies of the latest annual report (Form 5500 Series), and updated Summary Plan Descriptions.
 The Plan Administrator may make a reasonable charge for the copies. - Receive a summary of the Plan's annual financial report.
-The Plan Administrator is required by law to furnish each participant with a copy of this summary financial report. - Receive, without charge, from the Plan Administrator, upon written request to its address, information as to whether a particular railroad (or other employer) participates in the Plan, as to whether a particular labor organization is a participating organization (and if so, its or their addresses), and as to whether such employer is a participating employer with respect to one or more groups of its employees who are represented by such organization.
-However, the Plan Administrator cannot inform you whether you as an individual employee are covered as a participant, because that information is subject to agreements between the respective employers and organizations, to which the Plan Administrator is not a party and as to which it is not informed.
+The Plan Administrator is required by law to furnish each participant with a copy of this summary financial report.

+Receive, without charge, from the Plan Administrator, upon written request to its address, information as to whether a particular railroad (or other employer) participates in the Plan (and if so, its or their addresses), and as to whether such employer is a participating employer with respect to one or more groups of its employees who are represented by SMART-TD.
+However, the Plan Administrator cannot inform you whether you as an individual employee are covered as a participant, because that information is agreements between subiect to the respective employers and SMART-TD, to which the Plan Administrator is not a party and as to which it is not informed.

-Continue Group Health Plan Coverage
+• Continue Group Health Plan Coverage